Please change to our global website

 This anxiety might stem from a specific incident, such as a turbulent flight, or it could emerge without a clear cause.

 The fear can manifest as a feeling of intense unease or panic at the thought of boarding a plane, potentially leading to avoidance of air travel altogether.
+Some people experience significant difficulty when flying, which may include panic attacks, worry about being on planes, and anticipatory thoughts about losing control or feeling trapped.
 It’s important to recognise these feelings and consider seeking support, as many effective strategies exist to help manage and overcome this phobia.

 What causes sudden fear of flying?